W4ndhie/OpenWrt/README.md

 # OpenWrt
-Copyright by Andi Iswandi ® 2021
+Copyright by @W4ndhie ® 2021
 Thank You ! 🤝